igorkasyanchuk/secrett11tto/README.md

 [<img src="https://github.com/igorkasyanchuk/secrett11tto/blob/main/docs/copy_paste.gif?raw=true"
 />](https://github.com/igorkasyanchuk/secrett11tto/blob/main/docs/copy_paste.gif?raw=true)

-If you need to protect text from copying as text on your site.
-Using HTML/CSS and Ruby method.
+Do you need to protect content on your web site from copying as text.

-This method is generating special CSS which is hidding text from the use (using position absolute).
+This gem uses HTML/CSS and Ruby method, it generates a random strings and special CSS which won't be visible but will be copied.

 User can see a normal text, but if he tries to copy/paste it from the page it will include garbage.

-Of course this gem not protecting from experienced users who can parse HTML using automated tools, but for 99% people this approach will work.
+Of course this gem does not protecting from the experienced developers who can parse HTML using automated tools, but for 99.9% people this approach will work.

 ## Usage